-When he played for Notts, he played 95 matches scoring a total of 613 runs at an average of 8.75 and took 207 catches and 27 stumpings during his First-Class career and played 49 List-A matches scoring 38 runs at an average of 3.16 and caught 43 opponents and stumped a further two.
+For Notts, Pullan played 95 matches scoring a total of 613 runs at an average of 8.75 and took 207 catches and 27 stumpings during his First-Class career; he also played 49 List-A matches scoring 38 runs at an average of 3.16, caught 43 opponents and stumped a further two.
 His full Nottinghamshire cap was awarded in 1971, a season when he was second in the wicket keeping dismissals list and that The Cricketer described as "an outstanding season behind the stumps".

-Dave Pullan returned to Trent Bridge in 1979, appointed as General Manager to 'develop and improve facilities on the ground and to encourage sponsorship and the interest of local businesses in the Club '.
+Dave Pullan returned to Notts CCC in 1979, appointed as General Manager to 'develop and improve facilities on the ground and to encourage sponsorship and the interest of local businesses in the Club '.
 He left in 1982 to make the short hop to the City Ground, as Commercial Manager for Nottingham Forest FC, where he stayed for many years.
-He is a regular attendee at the annual Notts Old Players lunches.

 Nottinghamshire First-Class Number: 456